rashmimarganiatgithub/rashmimarganiatgithub/README.md

   I strive to utilize my expertise to bridge the gap between technology and business across various domains.
 My key interest lies solely in sharing my technical expertise with people.I thoroughly enjoy tackling problems pertaining to technology and coming up with novel ideas.

-- 🌱 I’m currently working as Freelancer
+- 🌱 I’m currently working as Senior ML Engg.

 - 💞️ I’m looking to collaborate more on NLP and Computer Vision.

-- 📫 How to reach me : rashmi.margani@gmail.com
-- Website: www.rashmimargani.com

 <!---
 rashmimarganiatgithub/rashmimarganiatgithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.